The Cheapest Cars to Insure in 2025

 It's free, simple and secure.

-The Tesla Model Y SUV and Model 3 sedan are among the most expensive cars to insure.
-In general, smaller pickups and small SUVs cost less to cover.
-Insurance on larger sedans — like the Honda Accord or Toyota Camry — and SUVs typically costs the most.
+In general, smaller pickups and small SUVs cost less to cover than electric cars and full-size SUVs and trucks.
+Insurance for larger sedans — like the Honda Accord or Toyota Camry — and SUVs typically costs the most.

 Car insurance rates are higher for certain cars for different reasons.
-A car with high repair costs, a poor safety record or few anti-theft features will likely cost more to cover.
+A car with expensive repairs, a poor safety record or few anti-theft features will likely cost more to cover.

 What's the cheapest car to insure?

-The Honda CR-V is the cheapest car to insure among top-selling vehicles nationally.
+The Ford Escape is the cheapest car to insure among top-selling vehicles nationally.

-At $238 per month, full coverage insurance for a Honda CRV costs 16% less than the average cost across top-selling cars in the U.S. CR-V insurance costs $163 less per month than coverage for the Tesla Model 3, which is the most expensive car to insure.
+At $283 per month, full coverage insurance for a small SUV like the Ford Escape costs about 17% less than the average across top-selling cars.
+Ford Escape insurance costs $225 less per month than coverage for the Honda Civic, which is the most expensive car to insure.

 Cars with the best insurance prices